 The reason I recommend using these applications over the traditional way of creating a document in Microsoft Word or another office alternative is because it allows you to organize, search and create your notes very easily.
 There is a plethora of articles on MakeUseOf, as well as the rest of the Internet, which show how to do that.
 Just as the title of this section implies, it keeps the clutter down on your computer.

-Sync Your Local Files To The Cloud
+Sync Your Local Files to the Cloud

 Syncing your local files to the cloud is different from creating notes and documents in the cloud.
 This is one of the last steps as it is important that you understand all the previous steps first.
 If you don’t, syncing more files to the cloud can actually aid in the chaotic mess of files and folders.
-There are a lot of options in this area, but the big players are SugarSync, Dropbox, Google Drive and Skydrive.
+There are a lot of options in this area, but the big players are SugarSync, Dropbox, Google Drive, and Microsoft OneDrive.
 Those are my personal favorites and I use them all, but there are so many others like Mozy, iDrive, and so on.

 I highly recommend SugarSync for an overall backup of your computers folders to the cloud.
 For individual files, Dropbox, Google Drive and SkyDrive work very similarly.
 Whether you are a Google Docs fan or a Microsoft Web Apps fan may determine whether you use Google Drive or SkyDrive.
 Both are head to head and if you haven’t tried both, I recommend you do.